Backup and Recovery

 More data means more opportunities for things to go wrong

-SaaS applications like Salesforce, Microsoft, ServiceNow and others enable organizations to guarantee their business will be digitally driven and their systems readily available when and where their teams need them.
+SaaS applications like Salesforce, Microsoft Dynamics 365, ServiceNow and others enable organizations to guarantee their business will be digitally driven and their systems readily available when and where their teams need them.
 However, as companies' reliance on SaaS applications increases, many are seeing a corresponding uptick in data corruption, data overwrites, deletion by malicious attacks, and advanced threats like cyberattacks and ransomware.

 Still, as prevalent as these breaches have become, not all data loss comes from nefarious sources.
 In fact, the majority of incidents continue to be innocent errors.
 According to Gartner, 99% of cloud security failures and resulting data loss will be the customer’s fault through 2025.
 We see a similar trend within the Salesforce platform specifically.
 Based on our 2020 State of Salesforce Data Protection Survey, human error is the leading cause of data loss within the Salesforce ecosystem, making up just less than half of all incidents: